 As older adults live longer, they may have more than one chronic disease.
 Or, they may have a health problem that can lead to another condition or injury if not properly managed.
 The older adult may also experience healthcare in various settings, such as the hospital, assisted living facility or at home.
 These situations can affect the health and function of the older adult and therefore require careful management to ensure proper care and improve or maintain quality of life.

 Falls and Other Medical Conditions

 Managing Congestive Heart Failure (CHF)

 Many older people develop heart failure at the end of their lives.
 This condition cannot be cured, and it gets worse as time goes on.
 When you have CHF, your heart no longer has the strength to pump blood throughout your body, especially when you exercise.
-Fluids are retained and you may develop swelling in your feet, ankles, and legs.
+Fluids are kept in the body and you may develop swelling in your feet, ankles, and legs.
 This makes it even more difficult to walk.
-People with CHF also cough frequently, gain weight because of the retained fluids, have fast and inefficient heartbeats, and feel very weak, light-headed, or faint.
+People with CHF also cough often, gain weight because of the retained fluids, have fast and inefficient heartbeats, and feel very weak, light-headed, or faint.
 They may also be less alert and feel nauseated.
 All of these symptoms can lead to a fall.

 The best management of CHF involves close monitoring by your healthcare providers, with appointments every few months, and tests such as echocardiograms.
 You must also keep close tabs on yourself, checking your weight every day to watch for water retention.